This is the first in a three-part series that introduces Python to beginners.

 To install Python on Mac:

-- Once it’s downloaded, launch the .pkg file by clicking on it.
+- Once it’s downloaded, launch the .pkg file by clicking on it in the download bar of your browser or by opening it from the download location on your computer.

-- Walk through the installer.
-You’ll have to agree to Python’s Terms and Conditions and the installer will also prompt you for your username and password.
+- Walk through the installer – keeping all defaults ticked as they are is fine.
+You’ll have to agree to Python’s Terms and Conditions and the installer may also prompt you for your Mac username and password.

 - Your computer should open the Python 3.X folder.
 If not, you can find it in the Applications folder.